Steve Jocz: Other appearances

 In 2008, Jocz became a contributing member of the Sum 41 spin-off band The Operation M.D., co-created by Sum 41 bassist Jason "Cone" McCaslin before leaving the band in 2012.
 He helped the band out again in 2017 as a contributing member.

 In 2007, Jocz recorded drums for two songs on Avril Lavigne's album The Best Damn Thing.

 In the summer of 2008, Jocz toured with The Vandals on the Vans Warped Tour.

-Jocz again helped The Vandals on drums for a show on Hawaii in 2017 and for some European dates in the summer of 2018.
+Jocz again helped The Vandals on drums for a show in Hawaii in 2017 and for some European dates in the summer of 2018.
 He toured with The Vandals again for some Japanese dates in March 2024.

+After his departure in 2013, he became a stand-up comedian until 2016, when he became a real estate agent.

+In 2023, Jocz started to upload drum videos on his Instagram account before starting a YouTube channel in 2024, called Stevo32Drums.

 Personal life

-In 2016, Jocz performed a couple of shows as a standup comedian.
-In June 2024, Jocz began a YouTube channel, called Stevo32Drums.
+Jocz's wife, Jessy Moss, is from Sydney, Australia.
+They have two sons and live in Indian Wells, California.